allegro/allegro.tech/_posts/2016-01-05-books-you-should-read-the-pragmatic-programmer.md

 rise of DevOps allows teams to quickly deliver the software they create to their users but it also rises the expectations on developers’ knowledge which needs to be pretty broad.

-By the way, this is also the kind of people we are looking for at Allegro.
+Incidentally, these are also traits we look for when hiring people to work with us at Allegro.

 Some tips in the book pertain to individual programmers while others are aimed at development teams.
 Even though published before the [Agile Manifesto](http://agilemanifesto.org/), this book contains most of the common-sense tips for good teamwork later found in Agile